pc9795/ds-algo-java/notes/ccdsap/advanced/amortized_analysis.md

 Pop|1|0
 MultiPop(k)|min{abs(S),k}|0

-When an object is pushed to the geeks_for_geeks.stack, it comes endowed with enough credit to pay not only for the operation of pushing it onto the geeks_for_geeks.stack, but also for whatever operation will eventually remove it from geeks_for_geeks.stack, be that a POP, a Multipop, or no operation at all.
+When an object is pushed to the gfg.stack, it comes endowed with enough credit to pay not only for the operation of pushing it onto the gfg.stack, but also for whatever operation will eventually remove it from gfg.stack, be that a POP, a Multipop, or no operation at all.

 **Potential method** -> The strategy is to define a potential function PHI which maps a state D to a scalar-valued